confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/scalar-functions.md

 `ARRAYCONTAINS('[1, 2, 3]', 3)`

-Given JSON or AVRO array checks if a search value contains in it.
+Given an array in JSON, AVRO, or PROTOBUF format, checks if a search value is contained in the array.

 ARRAY
 --------